TY APONTE

 CHIEF INSTRUCTOR

-Shihan Ty Aponte began his Martial Arts training (Shotokan karate) in New York City (1970-74) under Sensei Hector Martinez (9th dan).
-In 1974 Shihan Aponte moved to California and began training in Shorin Ryu karate under Shihan Dean Pickard (5th dan) and received his 1st degree black belt (1976) and all subsequent Shorin dan ranks thereafter.
+Shihan Ty Aponte began his Martial Arts training (Shotokan karate) in New York City (1972-74) under Sensei Hector Martinez (9th dan).
+In 1974 Ty moved to California and began training in Shorin Ryu karate under Shihan Dean Pickard (5th dan) and received his 1st degree black belt (1976) and all subsequent Shorin (dan) ranks thereafter.

-In 1977, fresh out of High School, Ty opened and named his school USKL Defense Arts Center in an effort to create and offer a complimentary mix of the Japanese Budo arts (Karate-do, Judo, Aikido, Iaido) and other disciplines, such as the eclectic art of Jeet Kune Do, with each martial art style taught by instructors qualified in their respective arts.
-Upon Professor Pickard's temporary retirement from MA teaching in 1994, Ty was awarded the rank of 5th degree black belt, along with the title of Shihan and the reins of the organization.
+In 1977, fresh out of High School, Ty opened and named his school USKL Defense Arts Center in an effort to create and offer a complimentary mix of the Japanese Budo arts (Karate-do, Judo, Aikido, Iaido, etc.) and other disciplines, such as the eclectic Jeet Kune Do.
+Each art was taught by instructors qualified in their respective martial art.
+Upon Professor Pickard's retirement from teaching in 1994, Ty was awarded the rank of 5th degree black belt, along with the title of Shihan and the reins of the USKL organization.

-In 1994, Shihan Aponte made the decision to shift the core foundation of his training and instruction from a Shorin based style to a more internationally recognized Shotokan style.
-Shihan Aponte sought out the very best and trained with the late venerable Shotokan Master Hidetaka Nishiyama, (9th Dan) from 1995 until his passing in 2008.
-Ty is registered as a Sandan (2007) with Sensei H. Nishiyama.
+In 1994, Shihan Aponte made the decision to shift the core foundation of his training and instruction from a Shorin based style to Shotokan.
+Coming full circle, Ty sought out the very best and trained with the late venerable Shotokan Master Hidetaka Nishiyama, (9th Dan) from 1995 until his passing in 2008.
+Ty is registered as a Sandan (2007) with Sensei H. Nishiyama (central dojo Los Angles).

-Shihan Aponte is the chief instructor/manager of the Upland Shotokan Karate League/Defense Arts Center in Upland and heads the Claremont Colleges and University of La Verne Shotokan Karate/self defense elective Physical Education programs.
-Considering himself a perpetual student and having nothing less than a passion for learning, teaching and training in the martial arts, Sensei Aponte has, in over 35 years of training, broadened his scope with Black belt rankings in: Okinawan Tanzenbukan Goju-Ryu karate (2nd. deg.) & Okinawan Kobudo (weaponry 3rd deg.) - both under Hanshi Anthony Marquez - 9th dan.
-Sensei Aponte also has had extensive training in Escrima, Motubu-Ha Shito-Ryu under Sensei Bayani Adlawan - 6th dan, and JKD (Bruce Lee's Jeet Kune Do) under senior JKD instructors Tim Tackett and Ernie Franco.
+Shihan Aponte is the chief instructor of the Upland Shotokan Karate League/Defense Arts Center dojo in Upland and heads the Claremont Colleges and University of La Verne Shotokan Karate/self defense elective Physical Education programs.
+Considering himself a perpetual student and having nothing less than a passion for learning, teaching and training in the martial arts, Sensei Aponte has, in over 35 years of training, broadened his scope with Black belt rankings in: Okinawan Tanzenbukan Goju-Ryu karate (1st. deg.) & Okinawan Kobudo (weaponry 3rd deg.) - both under Soke Anthony Marquez - 9th dan.
+Sensei Aponte also has had extensive training in Motubu-Ha Shito-Ryu under Sensei Bayani Adlawan - 6th dan, and JKD/Escrima (Bruce Lee's Jeet Kune Do) under senior JKD instructors Tim Tackett and Ernie Franco.
 He holds a shodan (Black Belt) in Judo from Sensei Gary Goltz - 8th Dan, and a brown brown belt in Dan Zan Ryu Jujitsu from Senseis Greg Fernandez and Gary Goltz.

-Shihan Aponte has competed extensively and has been the recipient of many awards, including a small string of full-contact victories in 1975-77.
-Shihan Aponte is one of the few to take First Place in Kata (1985) at the highly competitive Ozawa International Tournament in Las Vegas, Nevada, prevailing over 75 other Black belts.
+In his early years, Shihan Aponte competed extensively and has been the recipient of many awards, including a small string of full-contact victories in 1975-77.
+Ty is one of the few to take First Place in Kata (1985) at the highly competitive Ozawa (Cup) International Tournament in Las Vegas, Nevada, prevailing over 75 other Black belts.

-During the late 70's and early 80's Ty met and became friends with many awesome competitors of the day, one of which was Sensei Steve Fisher; a formatable and gifted karateka.
+During the late 70's and early 80's Ty met and became friends with many awesome competitors of the day, one of which was Sensei Steve Fisher; a formittable and gifted California karateka.

 Sensei Ty with Mike Stone and Steve Fisher after a workout